What is Liposuction?

 During your initial consultation, the Board Certified Plastic Surgeon performing the liposuction will review your medical history.
 He will discuss your expectations and your desired results, and will evaluate the problem area.
 The surgeon might also take pictures of the area you want treated.

 There will also be an evaluation of your skin elasticity, and possibly a discussion of your weight and exercise program.

-Your surgeon will probably order some lab tests beforehand to make sure you are well enough to proceed with the surgery.
 You will need to stop smoking at least six weeks before and after the procedure, and will stop eating and drinking at an instructed time the night before the surgery.
 Your surgeon may need to adjust any medications you’re taking so they don’t interfere with your recovery.

 Review any paperwork and post-operative instructions beforehand to make sure you don’t have any questions.
 You will also need someone to drive you home after the procedure.

-Once you arrive at the surgical center, you will be prepped for the procedure and given anesthetic.
 The type of anesthesia you get depends on the type of liposuction you are getting and the volume of fat that will be removed.
 It may be local or general anesthesia.

 Very small incisions will be made in the surgical site, which is then flushed with a sterile solution to minimize bleeding.
 The solution may also contain painkillers, which will help with post-operative discomfort.

 Liposuction is performed using a stainless steel medical device known as a cannula, which resembles a thin tube.
 The cannula is used to loosen the fat, which is then suctioned out.
 The suction can come from a syringe attached to the cannula, or with a vacuum device.